An open-access journal publishing rigorous, theoretically based research into contemporary education.

 Below readers will find all open calls for papers to the journal.

-For publication summer/ autumn 2023.
+For publication from winter 2023.
 See link for information, contact and deadlines.

-For publication spring/summer 2023.
+For publication from winter 2023.
 See link for information, contact and deadlines.

 |Main image credit:|